RWS/studio-api-docs/apiconcepts/translationmemory/adding_the_connector_class.md

 > [!NOTE]
 >
 > Since a number of things may go wrong when establishing the server connection (e.g. server not available, incorrect password, etc.), you should properly catch any exceptions.
-(For this example we assume that we are not using Windows logins, but SDL logins, so the useWindowsAuthentication flag is set to False.)
+(For this example we assume that we are not using Windows logins, but RWS logins, so the useWindowsAuthentication flag is set to False.)

 # [C#](#tab/tabid-6)
 ```cs